 Anacampseros filamentosa (Haw.)
 Sims

-Portulaca filamentosa, Portulaca stipularis, Ruelingia filamentosa, Talinum filamentosum
+Anacampseros filamentosa subsp. filamentosa, Ruelingia filamentosa, Portulaca filamentosa, Talinum filamentosum

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Anacampseros may be attractive to various insects, but plants in good condition should be nearly pest-free, particularly if grown in a mineral potting-mix, with good exposure and ventilation.
+Anacampseros may attract various insects, but plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.